 - Immediately transfer toasted coconut to a mortar.
 Using the pestle, grind and pound toasted coconut in a circular motion to release its oil and fragrance.
 As you continue to pound, the coconut will become moist and its color will deepen.
 Stop pounding before it turns to butter.
 This should take about 6 to 8 minutes.

 - Remove and use in rendangs (dry caramelized curries) and kerabus (salads).
 Kerisik may be refrigerated up to 2 weeks or frozen for a couple of months.

 The yield from the recipe above is sufficient for most curries and salads.
-I prefer to make the kerisik as and when needed so that it is fresh.
-Refrigerate leftovers for up to 2 weeks and freeze for up to 2 months.
+I prefer to make the Kerisik as and when needed so that it is fresh.
+You can refrigerate leftovers for up to 2 weeks or freeze it for up to 2 months.